pyrollo/display_modpack/README.md

 # Display Modpack
 Version 1.3

+**Important**: If using Minetest 5 and above, disable `display_rotation_restriction` in settings and enjoy rotation of display nodes in every direction!

 This modpack provides mods with dynamic display.
 Mods are :

 - **[display_api](https://github.com/pyrollo/display_modpack/tree/master/display_api)**: A library for adding display entities to nodes;